Can a Bicornuate Uterus (Double Uterus) Affect Fertility?

 Cause of a Bicornuate Uterus

-It’s important to note that having a bicornuate uterus is not hereditary, and there are no known genetic or environmental factors that contribute to its development.
+Note: Having a bicornuate uterus is not hereditary.
+There are no genetic or environmental factors that contribute to this anomaly.

 Do you know?